 Dear District 90 Families, Faculty, and Staff,

-Please recall that students who currently receive or are eligible for Free and Reduced-Price Lunch (FRPL) will be able to continue receiving these meals.
-Daily, weekday pickup for pre-packaged lunch will be at the Administration Building (7776 W. Lake Street) between the hours of 11:30 a.m. – 12:30 p.m. until Friday, March 20, and again on Monday, March 30.
+Students who currently receive or are eligible for Free and Reduced-Price Lunch (FRPL) will be able to continue receiving these meals.
+Daily, weekday pickup for pre-packaged lunch will be at the Administration Building (7776 W. Lake Street) only between the hours of 11:30 a.m. – 12:30 p.m. on Monday, March 16 – Friday, March 20.
 Only students who have been approved for FRPL will be provided with the meal.

 Ed Condon, Ph.D.